One unit of credit equals four semester hours.

 GIS 300 Geospatial Capstone

 Utilizing knowledge from the previous courses in the sequence of the GIS Certificate Program, this course will expand upon spatial analyses and include applications for GIS.
 Students will gather data, build an original database and construct a project including an analysis of the information gathered to solve a practical problem.
-Projects will be presented and stored in the form of an electronic portfolio (download example Capstone projects).
+Projects will be presented and stored in the form of an electronic portfolio.
 Emphasis centers on hands-on training and solving practical spatial problems.
-Prerequisites: Successful completion of GIS 100, GIS 200, ISG 100 and ISG 200 as part of the GIS Certificate Program sequence.
-NOTE: Prerequisites, as listed, may be waived by the course instructor or GIS Program Coordinator if one can demonstrate the required level of competency.

 ISG 100 GIS Programming

 ISG 200 Implementing Geodatabases